This Probably Won't End Well

-"This Probably Won't End Well" is the first official single song by American metal band All That Remains from their seventh album, The Order of Things.
+"This Probably Won't End Well" is the first official single song by American heavy metal band All That Remains from their seventh album, The Order of Things.
 It was released January 13, 2015.

 Song

 Phil Labonte stated about the song: "The song's like, you know, it's kind of more of a rock song.
 That wasn't what we initially thought was gonna be the first single, you know, when we were writing.
 I mean, the song came together and we were like, 'You know, this one's really cool,' and then the label came in and were like, 'We want to put this one out first,' and we were like, 'Really?'
 And they were like, 'Yeah,' and we were like, 'Okay, it's cool with us, you know, it's not a… We're proud of the whole record."